iwallarm/nonlocal-quantum-fun/what-if-theory.md

    Intermolecular forces are described as the gradient of an interaction potential $\Phi_{interaction}$ in the quantum field, representing the influence between different molecular quantum fields.

+### Quantum basics with no distance

+**Quantum State Correlation Function**:

+This would describe how quantum states of particles are correlated irrespective of space.

+$C(E) = f(\Delta E, c)$

+where $C(E)$ is the correlation between quantum states based on energy difference $\Delta E$ and the speed of light $c$.

+**Gravity-Quantum Field Interaction**:

+Express gravity as a function of quantum field interactions rather than spacetime curvature.

+$G(Q, c) = g(Q, \frac{1}{c})$

+where $G$ is the gravitational effect, $Q$ is a quantum field parameter, and $c$ is the speed of light, influencing the interaction strength.

+**Entanglement-Gravity Coupling Constant**:

+This is a quantify how quantum entanglement correlates with gravitational effects.

+$\kappa = \frac{E_{ent}}{G_{eff}}$

+where $E_{ent}$ being the entanglement energy and $G_{eff}$ the effective gravitational influence.

+## Futher ideas

+### Black holes

+If no distance, black holes are not just extreme gravitational phenomena but represent fundamental and extreme states of quantum fields.
+This perspective could align more closely with a quantum theory of gravity and offer novel insights into the nature of black holes.

+Singularity  might be replaced with a concept of a quantum state where fields are in an extreme configuration.
+This could offer new pathways to integrate quantum mechanics and gravity.

+Information paradox now revolves around the question of what happens to information that falls into a black hole.
+In a quantum field-centric universe, this paradox could be reexamined in terms of quantum information theory, suggesting that information is transformed rather than destroyed (!!!) - AND this this aligning with the principle of quantum information conservation.